Build a site

 11. Click Apply.
 Above the text, on the Text toolbar, click the edit button to save your edits.

-New initiative sites display several examples of how to configure the page layout.
+New sites display several examples of how to configure the page layout.
 Because you'll be building a customized site, you'll delete all template information that won't be used.
 In this case, you'll delete 10 rows of content between the title row and the contact row.

 12. Scroll down and point to the Our Progress So Far row.
 On the toolbar next to the row, click the delete button.